Friday, May 1, 2026

 0

 There is tremendous interest from investors at a level not seen since the emergence of electric vehicles.
 These investors are providing lucrative incentives to drive Innovation.
-As reported by Dana Varinsky, silicon valley’s largest accelerator is looking to support startups focusing on negative-emissions technologies.
+As reported by Dana Varinsky, Silicon Valley’s largest accelerator is looking to support startups focusing on negative-emissions technologies.
 In 2018, Y Combinator put out a request for startups working on high-tech ways to remove CO2 from the air.
 They plan to build the ‘largest infrastructure project ever undertaken.

-There is also the $20 million NRG COSIA Carbon XPRIZE, a global competition to develop breakthrough technologies that will convert CO₂ emissions from power plants and industrial facilities into valuable products like building materials.
+inducements for innovation include the $20 million NRG COSIA Carbon XPRIZE, a global competition to develop breakthrough technologies that convert CO₂ emissions from power plants and industrial facilities into valuable products like building materials.
 The winning team is the one that can convert the most CO₂ into products with the highest value as determined by how much CO₂ they convert and the net value of their products.
-In 2019 XPrize found that there are more than 250 firms that have raised $2 billion in combined carbon capture and utilization (CCU) and carbon capture and sequestration (CCS)* investments.
+In 2019 XPrize found that more than 250 firms have raised $2 billion in combined carbon capture and utilization (CCU) and carbon capture and sequestration (CCS).* investments.
+In 2021 CarbonCure Technologies and CarbonBuilt won the $20M NRG COSIA Carbon XPRIZE.
+In 2022, Planetary Technologies won the $1m XPRIZE.

 *Carbon capture and sequestration (CCS): Extracting CO2 out of flue gases at source including waste streams produced by power generation or other industrial processes and partnered with some form of storage of the removed carbon.